 - Take the pan out of the oven and let cook

-- Turn down oven temperature to 300 degrees
+- Turn down the oven temperature to 300 degrees

 The first step is to remove any large food particles, carbon deposits, and any other debris from the cooking surface.
-Then, heat up your Dutch oven to 300 degrees for 10 minutes.
-After that, let your pan cool enough to barely handle.
-Then scrub with a clean cotton cloth and hot soapy water.
+Then, heat your Dutch oven to 300 degrees for 10 minutes.
+After that, let your pan cool enough to handle it barely.
+Then, scrub with a clean cotton cloth and hot soapy water.

-If you do not have a cast-iron scrubber the one I always use in kit form from Amazon.
-Click here to check it out for yourself.
+If you do not have a cast-iron scrubber, the one I always use in kit form at Amazon.
+See it for yourself.

 Next, towel dry, then place in the oven at 300 degrees for 10 minutes to rid the pan of moisture.
-Remove the pan from the oven and let cool.
-Add one-quarter cup of cooking oil of your choice with one cup of coarse Kosher salt to your pan.
+Remove the pan from the oven and let it cool.
+Add one-quarter cup of cooking oil with one cup of coarse Kosher salt to your pan.

-Next, use a clean, dry cotton cloth to thoroughly scrub oil and salt into the cooking surface.
+Next, use a clean, dry cotton cloth to scrub oil and salt into the cooking surface thoroughly.
 This will act as an abrasive and lubricant all in one mixture.
-Simply add more oil as needed.
+Add more oil as needed.

-Next, rinse your pan and place back in the oven at 450 degrees for 10 minutes to completely dry.
-Finally, turn down oven temperature to 300 degrees you are now ready to re-season your Dutch oven.
+Next, rinse your pan and place it back in the oven at 450 degrees for 10 minutes to completely dry.
+Finally, turn down the oven temperature to 300 degrees.
+You are now ready to re-season your Dutch oven.

-Avoiding rust on your cast-iron Dutch oven is far better than the removal of rust, maintenance is relatively easy compared to the rust removal process.
+Avoiding rust on your cast-iron Dutch oven is far better than removing rust.
+Maintenance is relatively easy compared to the rust removal process.

-Check out my article here about how to clean a Dutch oven that is rusted…
+Check out my article on how to clean rust off a Dutch oven that is rusted.

 How to Clean a Cast Iron Dutch Oven After Use

-Even though it may have come pre-seasoned there is no way of knowing how long ago this could have taken place.
-Thus compromising the seasoning and when the seasoning is compromised you can just about guarantee that your food will stick.
+Even though it may have come pre-seasoned, there is no way of knowing how long ago this could have taken place.
+Thus, compromising the seasoning, and when the seasoning is compromised, you can guarantee that your food will stick.
 Or worse, burn onto the inside of your Dutch oven.

-Follow these quick and easy instructions and you will be ready to go.
+Follow these quick and easy instructions, and you will be ready.

 - Rub oil all over your Dutch oven – inside and out.